uozuAho/blog/content/blog/20220126_netlify-functions.md

 ```

 This creates a function in your site that you can call from your site pages.
-Here's the default typescript code that gets created:
+Here's the default TypeScript code that gets created:

 ```ts
 import { Handler } from '@netlify/functions'